-*- coding: utf-8 -*-

 print('bucket does not exist')

 If the bucket to be deleted is not empty (an object or a part in the bucket is being uploaded), the bucket cannot be deleted, and the SDK throws the BucketNotEmpty exception.
 If the bucket to be deleted does not exist, the SDK throws the NoSuchBucket exception.

 - Once a bucket is deleted, the name of the bucket may be applied for by other users.

-- If a bucket is not empty, you can list and delete objects in the bucket (terminate multipart upload if there is any) to clear the bucket, and then delete the bucket.
+- If a bucket is not empty, you can list and delete objects in the bucket (terminate multipart upload if it is in progress) to clear the bucket, and then delete the bucket.